eradiate/eradiate/docs/rst/user_guide/data/absorption.rst

 Data variable ``mr``, when present, is tabulated with respect to ``m``.
-Data variable ``mr`` should be included in data sets where the absorber is a mixture of different absorbing molecule.
+Data variable ``mr`` should be included in data sets where the absorber is a mixture of different absorbing molecules.